Robert E. Jones Jr.: Congressional career

-Jones first entered the United States Congress by special election in 1947 when he was elected as a Democrat to the seat vacated by John Sparkman who had been elected to the U.S. Senate.
+A New Deal Democrat, Jones first entered the United States Congress by special election in 1947 when he was elected to the seat vacated by John Sparkman who had been elected to the U.S. Senate.
 In 1949, he actively supported the Housing Act of 1949, and played a key role in Section V of the bill which provided money for rural farm housing.
 He also supported the renewal of the act in 1961.
 He advocated legislation that led to the Federal Highway Act of 1956, which helped create the modern interstate system.
 Having been a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Jones voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 Jones was an advocate for the economic development of north Alabama, and supported military, NASA, and Tennessee Valley Authority projects in his district.
-Jones served as Chairman of the House Public Works and Transportation Committee.
+Jones served as Chairman of the House Public Works and Transportation Committee in his last term.
 Jones served 14 consecutive terms until his retirement on January 3, 1977.
 Jones was not a candidate for reelection in 1976.
 His papers are housed at the University of Alabama in Huntsville.